 May 2016 – Alan has another new, world’s first bike in the works and Hanna starts planning the second Kickstarter campaign in less than a year.
 The first one raised almost $140,000.
 This time the company will introduce the lightest folding bike in the business.

-August 2016 – A massive advertising and social media campaign is launched to support the new pakiT folding bike’s Kickstarter campaign, and the results are impressive.
+August 2016 – A massive advertising and social media campaign are launched to support the new pakiT folding bike’s Kickstarter campaign, and the results are impressive.
 Orders flow in for over $150,000 worth of the new bike.
 This puts Bike Friday in the upper 2% of all Kickstarter campaigns for the second time.
 It would be like winning the Tour de France back to back.
 The cash infusion gets the company through the fall season and into 2017.

 January 2017 – pakiTs are shipping and the public loves the new bike.
 But the bicycle industry slump continues and the company is still losing money month after month.
 The losses are not sustainable.